uwescience/DSSG2020-Disinformation/model2.md

 ![Word embeddings](assets/img/model2.png)

 We initially embedded the words in our sample using GloVe pre-trained word embeddings.
 However, GloVe was trained on a corpus from Wikipedia articles prior to COVID-19 outbreak, meaning it lacked keywords related to both COVID and disinformation news articles.
 So, we trained our own GloVe word embeddings on a dataset provided by GDI.
 This dataset contains an unknown mix of positive and negative articles published in 2020 that contain the following coronavirus keywords: coronavirus, COVID, COVID-19.
 It  represents about ~10% of the coronavirus-keyword-containing articles collected by GDI.
-So although it’s much smaller than the corpus used for pre-trained GloVe embeddings, it’s still a considerable size (3 GB???), it has the advantage of being relevant to this topic.
+So although it’s much smaller than the corpus used for pre-trained GloVe embeddings, it’s still a considerable size, it has the advantage of being relevant to this topic.

 ![Word embeddings](assets/img/layers2.png)